View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 Some of the highlights include Pampa De las Carretas with views of Mount Huemul, Lago Viedma, and Mount Torre and Mount Chaltén; then there’s the Río Túnel Valley at the end of the trail, of course.

-A bonus – Lago del Desierto and the Huemul glacier
+Lago del Desierto and Huemul Glacier (bonus hikes)

 Huemul lagoon and glacier in los glaciares national park in Argentina